Estrogen dominance is one of the most common hormonal imbalances, this article will guide you on how to reduce high estrogen levels.

 Healthy Estrogen Relies on Good Liver and Gut Function

-While a healthy gut can help eliminate excess estrogens from the body, an unhealthy digestive tract that is fuelled by refined carbohydrates, processed foods, gluten, and alcohol can lead to a leaky gut and an up-regulation of an enzyme called b-glucuronidase.
+While a healthy gut can help eliminate excess estrogens from the body, an unhealthy digestive tract that is fuelled by refined carbohydrates, processed foods, gluten, and alcohol can lead to a leaky gut and an up-regulation of an enzyme called beta-glucuronidase.

 Improve Phase 3 Estrogen Detoxification